thestormforge/webinars/karpenter-stormforge/README.md

 - Both nodegroups will scale
 - Run eks-node-viewer on both of them and show the difference how they will scale

-## Demo 2: difference on application on Karpenter with Compression mode and after StormForge patches
+## Demo 2: difference on application on Karpenter with Compression mode

+- See the price difference

+## Demo 3: Cost savings after StormForge patches

 - Load StormForge UI and install StormForge agent
 - Cooking show 2: